just-the-docs/just-the-docs/ux/CONTENT_WRITING.md

   - Use clear and direct language
   - Avoid use of industry jargon and acronyms; if they're used, provide definitions
+  - Avoid a "ranty" feel- always go for a positive approach
   - Fact check any assertions made, particuarly technical ones - it's important we maintain a reputation of being experts in our field
   - Avoid spammy messaging trying to coerce or trick our reader into buying one of our products - our products should speak for themselves
   - Where appropriate, we can mention our products and their usefulness

+In addition to these guidelines, we strive to present a perspective that is:

+  - evidence-based
+  - informational
+  - data-driven (if specifically *writing a tutorial* or *drawing on our expertise* it should be especially data-driven)

 ### Blog Writing